11 Microsoft Access Alternatives for 2025

 So, Access obviously suits plenty of teams.
 What are the motivations for change?

-Besides this, there’s the pace of change elsewhere in the technology landscape.
+For one thing, there’s the pace of change elsewhere in the technology landscape.
 This actually harms Access’s user base from two angles.

 First, there’s been the emergence of new solutions that directly compete with Microsoft’s offering.